+Vegetation in the area was delineated into major vegetation/habitat types and each vegetation type was further studied for species diversity and environmental uniqueness.
 The vegetation was predominately intercepted by natural (bushland/woodland) trees with dry natural grass and bushes below them.
-The natural habitats include open grassland, bushland and riverine indigenous trees (e.g., Acacia tortilis, Delonix elata, Salvadora persica and Boscia coriacea).
+The natural habitats include open grasslands, bushed grasslands, and bushland, riverine indigenous trees (e.g., Acacia tortilis, Delonix elata, Salvadora persica and Boscia coriacea).
 The dominant plant species included trees of Acacia tortilis, A. nubica, A. senegal, A. reficiens, A. mellifera, A. paolii, Ziziphus mucronata, Delonix elata, Commiphora rostrata, Balanites aegyptiaca, Salvadora persica and Dobera glabra.
-Shrubs and herbs of Indigofera spinosa, Sericocomopsis pallida, Euphorbia cuneata, Maerua endlichii, Euphorbia heterochroma, Cadaba coriacea, Caralluma acuntangula and other herbaceous species such as Cyathula cylindrica, Pavonia patens, Heliotropium sp., Sericocomopsis pallida.
+Shrubs and herbs of Indigofera spinosa, Sericocomopsis pallida, Euphorbia cuneata, Maerua endlichii, Euphorbia heterochroma, Cadaba coriacea, Caralluma acuntangula and other herbsceous species such as Cyathula cylindrica, Pavonia patens, Heliotropium sp., Sericocomopsis pallida.
 Ecologically the few relic trees in the study site are important as they were observed to have created microhabitats of grasses and bushes below them with their shade.
 Such areas were also heavily grazed.
 These habitats host insects, reptiles, birds, animals and maintain the biodiversity of the study site and need to be conserved under whatever development may take place.
 No plant species of special conservation status was recorded in this study.

-7.5.2.1 KATAMANAK HILLS AREA
+7.5.2.1.
+Lotimaan Area